security

 device pairing

-• each paired device is tracked and can be revoked at any time
+- each paired device is tracked and can be revoked with

 best practices

-• use tailscale: creates a secure mesh network between your devices with no port forwarding
+- use tailscale (recommended): creates a secure mesh network between your devices with no port forwarding

 what flows through the connection